MilanBojic/expandable-recycler-view/README.md

 ## Very easy to use:
-For a example, you have different group where each group has a list of persons.
+For a example, you have different groups where each group has a list of persons.

 First, define your custom **ExpandableGroup class:**